dmidlo/weblog/Content/FlashcardPrep/githubFlavoredMarkdownFlashcardNotes.md

 ![github logo](https://upload.wikimedia.org/wikipedia/commons/thumb/2/29/GitHub_logo_2013.svg/320px-GitHub_logo_2013.svg.png)
 ![Markdown logo](https://upload.wikimedia.org/wikipedia/commons/thumb/4/48/Markdown-mark.svg/208px-Markdown-mark.svg.png)

+Simply the best set of flashcards for GitHub Flavored Markdown (GFM) *GFM is used in many contexts within github, the scope of these cards is limited to GFM markdown syntax that will render in markdown files hosted on github.*

+***
 # headers
 ## How do make headers in markdown?
 *By preceding the text with an octothorpe symbol (#) along with a space*